 Covered individuals.
-In the context of the NISPOM's inclusion of SEAD 3 implementation and this ISL, "covered individuals" refers only to those contractor personnel who have been granted eligibility for access to classified information through the NISP, or are in the process of a determination for eligibility for access to classified information through the NISP.
-(32 CFR, part 117, Preamble, page 83303).
-Also, cleared employees are defined in the rule at 32 CFR § 117.3(b).
+In the context of the NISPOM's inclusion of SEAD 3 implementation and this ISL, "covered individuals" refers only to those contractor personnel who have been granted eligibility for access to classified information through the NISP, or are in the process of a determination for eligibility for access to classified information through the NISP, energinated eligibility of access and eligibility for access to classified information through the NISP, or a CPR, part 117, Preamble, page 83503).
+Also, cleared employees are defined in the rule at 32 CFR 8 117.3bb.